BSCPT, MSc, (Gunn) IMS

-Shari is a Registered Physical Therapist with 20 years of clinical experience.
+Shari is a Registered Physical Therapist with over 23 years of clinical experience.
 She has completed post-graduate certifications in sport, acupuncture, IMS and manual therapy.
-In 2013, she completed a MSc in Biomechanics.
+In 2013, she completed a MSc in Biomechanics with a focus on running injuries.
 Shari enjoys educating people about injury prevention.

 Her clinical practice focuses on addressing poor biomechanical movement patterns, imbalances in strength and flexibility and improving core stability to keep an active population doing what they love.
 Shari is currently a board member of Run Calgary (Calgary Marathon Society.)